pvlib/pvcollada/docs/pvcollada_coordinate_transformation_with_diagram.md

-# PVCollada Coordinates and Coordinate Transformation Guide
+# Guide to Coordinates and Coordinate Transformations

 ## ENU Coordinate Frame